 Cost of Rhinoplasty

-During your initial consultation, we will be able to give you a breakdown of all costs related to your rhinoplasty procedure.
-This will include:
+The price of rhinoplasty starts at $5,490 at our practice but varies depending on the extent of your specific needs.
+During your initial consultation, we provide a breakdown of all costs related to your rhinoplasty procedure.
+This includes:

 - Operating room fee